GrahamDumpleton-abandoned/mod_wsgi-docs/AccessControlMechanisms.rst

         finally:
             db.connection.close()

 For both Basic and Digest authentication providers, the 'environ' dictionary passed as first argument is a cut down version of what would be supplied to the actual WSGI application.
 This includes the 'wsgi.errors' object for the purposes of logging error messages associated with the request.

-Any configuration defined by !SetEnv directives is not passed in the 'environ' dictionary because doing so would allow users to override the configuration specified in such a way from a '.htaccess' file.
+Any configuration defined by SetEnv directives is not passed in the 'environ' dictionary because doing so would allow users to override the configuration specified in such a way from a '.htaccess' file.
 Configuration should as a result be placed into the script file itself.